Other waste

 ♻️ Pig & Whistle, 705 James Lane, Trentham East - Reverse Vending Machine

-Details regarding the locations, what containers are eligible and how the scheme works can be found at https://cdsvic.org.au/
+Details regarding the locations, eligible containers and how the scheme works can be found at https://cdsvic.org.au/

 Please note that TOMRA Cleanaway operates the machines.
 For all enquiries please contact enquiries@tomracleanaway.com.au